Redocly/redoc/docs/config.md

 ### sortTagsAlphabetically

 When set to true, sorts tags in the navigation sidebar and in the middle panel alphabetically.
 Note that only tags are sorted alphabetically in the middle panel, not the operations associated with each tag.
-To sort operations alphabetically as well, you must set sortOperationsAlphabetically to true.
+To sort operations alphabetically as well, you must set the `sortOperationsAlphabetically` setting to `true`.

 _Default: false_